DSCR Loans in California

 - Must be used to finance an income-generating investment property

-Your DSCR ratio is the main requirement when it comes to securing a DSCR loan.
+Your DSCR is the main requirement when it comes to securing a DSCR loan.
 You don’t have to worry about providing prior tax returns, pay stubs, or W-2s as long as you meet the minimum DSCR requirements for a loan in California.
-In addition to creating opportunities for investors, this also makes DSCR loans a simpler option for many borrowers.

 When applying for a DSCR loan in California, make sure to carefully review the qualification requirements and prepare any necessary documentation ahead of time.
 Consult with a Griffin Funding specialist to review all factors and determine your eligibility for a DSCR loan in California.

 The process for obtaining a DSCR loan in California is typically faster than other types of investment loans.
-Without having to submit personal financial information, the application and underwriting process is more streamlined and straightforward.
+Without having to submit a substantial amount of mortgage documents and personal financial information, the application and underwriting process is more streamlined and straightforward.
 Once approved, the loan amount is funded and quickly deposited into your account.

 At Griffin Funding, we aim to close on California DSCR loans in 30 days or less, however the exact timeline will vary based on factors like the complexity of the loan, the loan amount, and whether the borrower and property being financed meet all qualifications.